Travel Coverage

 In the event you require medical services while traveling overseas and need to pay out-of-pocket for these services, you can print out the Blue Cross Blue Shield Global Core International Claim Form (below) and submit it for reimbursement directly to BCBS Global Core, along with your original, itemized bill(s) and paid receipts(s).
 Please be sure to keep copies of what you submit for your records.
 You should receive your reimbursement, less any co-payment(s), co-insurance, or deductible amounts that you are responsible to pay, within 30 calendar days.

-If you are enrolled in the Tufts Medicare Preferred or Tufts Medicare Complement plans, these plans offer emergency care only while traveling overseas.
+The Tufts Medicare Preferred plan offers emergency care only while traveling overseas.
 In the event you require emergency medical services while traveling overseas and need to pay out-of-pocket for these services, you can print out the Tufts Medicare Preferred or Tufts Medicare Complement Member Reimbursement Form (below) and submit it for reimbursement directly to Tufts Health Plan, along with your original, itemized bills(s) and paid receipt(s).
 For more information regarding overseas coverage, call the member services number on the back of your ID card.

 Emergency medical and security evacuation